Aliases for ZP4 Gene

 GeneCards Summary for ZP4 Gene

 ZP4 (Zona Pellucida Glycoprotein 4) is a Protein Coding gene.
-Diseases associated with ZP4 include Glaucoma 1, Open Angle, E. Among its related pathways are Reproduction.
+Diseases associated with ZP4 include Ovarian Disease and Glaucoma 1, Open Angle, E. Among its related pathways are Fertilization.
 GO annotations related to this gene include signal transducer activity and acrosin binding.
 An important paralog of this gene is ZP1.

 UniProtKB/Swiss-Prot Summary for ZP4 Gene

 The mammalian zona pellucida, which mediates species-specific sperm binding, induction of the acrosome reaction and prevents post-fertilization polyspermy, is composed of three to four glycoproteins, ZP1, ZP2, ZP3, and ZP4.
 ZP4 may act as a sperm receptor.